Modeling Matches as Language: A Generative Transformer Approach for Counterfactual Player Valuation in Football: Related Work

-Seq2Event~\cite{Simpson2022Seq2Event} and Large Event Models (LEMs)~\cite{MendesNeves2026ScalableLEM} frame football events as structured sequential prediction problems, decomposing each event into multiple attributes and supporting match continuation rollouts from a given game state.
-NMSTPP~\cite{Yeung2025MarkedSTPP} and related neural point process models~\cite{Du2016RMTPP,Zuo2020THP} extend event-sequence modeling to continuous-time streams with explicit timing and mark distributions.
-Despite strong short-horizon predictive accuracy, these approaches optimize primarily for sequence likelihood and do not incorporate goal-oriented supervision.
-Moreover, entity-conditioning for player substitution is either absent or indirect, making it difficult to hold the surrounding context fixed while replacing a specific player---a requirement for counterfactual transfer simulation.
+A growing body of work frames football events as structured sequential prediction problems.
+Seq2Event~\cite{Simpson2022Seq2Event} and Large Event Models (LEMs)~\cite{MendesNeves2026Scalable} decompose each event into multiple attributes and roll out match continuations from a given state, while NMSTPP~\cite{Yeung2025Transformer} and related neural point process models~\cite{Du2016Recurrent,Zuo2020Transformer} extend this to continuous-time streams with explicit timing and mark distributions.
+Transformer architectures~\cite{Vaswani2017Attention,Brown2020Large} have likewise been adapted to predict matches as autoregressive token sequences~\cite{Adjileye2024RisingBALLER,Baron2024Foundation,MendesNeves2024Forecasting,MendesNeves2024Towards}.
+Despite strong short-horizon accuracy, these approaches optimize primarily for sequence likelihood without goal-oriented supervision, so they do not account for the tactical value of decisions.
+Two further gaps limit their use for counterfactual transfer simulation.
+First, entity-conditioning for player substitution is absent or indirect, making it difficult to hold context fixed while replacing a specific player.
+Second, unconstrained generation can produce logically inconsistent transitions over longer horizons.
+ScoutGPT addresses these limitations by pairing the autoregressive objective with explicit value supervision and VERSA-based constraint masking~\cite{Jo2026VERSA}.